 One of the great things about my job is that every day presents new challenges.
 In general, I try to spend at least an hour every day doing training of some kind on a new technology or learning more about a solution that we already offer.
 A large portion of the day is dedicated to supporting existing customers, following-up on ongoing projects and assisting as needed and looking for opportunities to help our customers with new problems they may have.
 The rest of my day is spent looking for new companies who could benefit from our solutions.

 For a client shopping for a company to hire, I would definitely look at companies who have long-term employees.
 The turnover in the technology workforce is incredibly high, and a company whose employees choose to stay around is a good indicator of good core values.
 It also ensures that you will not constantly be forced to work with different support staff.
 When I’m not waiting impatiently for an opportunity to serve customers, I love being outdoors.
 I’m an avid triathlete, hunter and fisherman, and I look for any opportunity to tell you about the time I killed a black bear with my bow (seriously, don’t give me an opening).

 I’ve had various career experiences.
 My first role as a sales manager was over a team that was declining in revenue by 25% YOY.
-The first year we stopped the revenue decline and in the following years we grew by double digits every year for 6 years.
+The first year we stopped the revenue decline, and in the following years we grew by double digits every year for six years after.
 I also started a real estate investment company.
 Having to learn the process of buying, selling, designing, construction, project management and all that was involved was both very challenging and rewarding.
 I’ve never wanted to give up because life is a series of peaks and valleys.
 The valleys make the peaks seem even higher and there is always going to be another peak.